webplatform/docs/tutorials/box_model/index.md

   margin-left: 24px;
 }</syntaxhighlight>

-The result looks like:
+The result looks like [[http://code.webplatform.org/gist/11429785|This Live Example]]

-<p class="note">Note: add screenshot to show what this should look like.</p>

 ==More details==